 For security reasons, you cannot view the values of your existing tokens after you have created them.
 However, you can easily create a new one to view and copy the value.

 API tokens have access rights that define the scopes the token has.
-The scopes a token has can allow calling all, some, or one of the features the platform offers, or they can they can be limited to simple actions:
+These scopes can allow calling all, some, or one of the features the platform offers, or they can be limited to simple actions:

 |Features||API Security Audit||The API token allows calling the API Security Audit service to audit the security of APIs.|